panda7789/docs.cs-cz/docs/csharp/programming-guide/unsafe-code-pointers/fixed-size-buffers.md

 ## <a name="remarks"></a>Poznámky

-V nouzovém kódu struktura jazyka C#, která obsahuje pole neobsahuje prvků pole.
-Místo toho struktura obsahuje odkaz na prvky.
-Můžete vložit pole s pevnou velikostí v [struktury](../../language-reference/keywords/struct.md) když se používá v [unsafe](../../language-reference/keywords/unsafe.md) blok kódu.
+In safe code, a C# struct that contains an array does not contain the array elements.
+Instead, the struct contains a reference to the elements.
+You can embed an array of fixed size in a [struct](../../language-reference/keywords/struct.md) when it is used in an [unsafe](../../language-reference/keywords/unsafe.md) code block.

-Následující `struct` je velikosti 8 bajtů. `pathName` Pole je odkaz:
+The following `struct` is 8 bytes in size.
+The `pathName` array is a reference:

 [!code-csharp[Struct with embedded array](../../../../samples/snippets/csharp/keywords/FixedKeywordExamples.cs#6)]

-A `struct` může obsahovat vložené pole v nezabezpečený kód.
-V následujícím příkladu `fixedBuffer` pole má pevnou velikost.
-Můžete použít `fixed` příkaz Vytvořit ukazatel na první prvek.
-Přístup k prvkům pole pomocí tohoto ukazatele. `fixed` Příkaz PIN kódy `fixedBuffer` pole instance na konkrétní umístění v paměti.
+A `struct` can contain an embedded array in unsafe code.
+In the following example, the `fixedBuffer` array has a fixed size.
+You use a `fixed` statement to establish a pointer to the first element.
+You access the elements of the array through this pointer.
+The `fixed` statement pins the `fixedBuffer` instance field to a specific location in memory.

 [!code-csharp[Struct with embedded inline array](../../../../samples/snippets/csharp/keywords/FixedKeywordExamples.cs#7)]

-Velikost 128 elementu `char` pole je 256 bajtů.
-Pevná velikost [char](../../language-reference/keywords/char.md) vyrovnávacích pamětí vždy provést dva bajty na znak, bez ohledu na to, kódování.
-To platí i, když jsou char vyrovnávací paměti zařazeny do metody rozhraní API nebo struktury s `CharSet = CharSet.Auto` nebo `CharSet = CharSet.Ansi`.
-Další informace naleznete v tématu <xref:System.Runtime.InteropServices.CharSet>.
+The size of the 128 element `char` array is 256 bytes.
+Fixed size [char](../../language-reference/builtin-types/char.md) buffers always take two bytes per character, regardless of the encoding.
+This is true even when char buffers are marshaled to API methods or structs with `CharSet = CharSet.Auto` or `CharSet = CharSet.Ansi`.
+Další informace najdete v tématu <xref:System.Runtime.InteropServices.CharSet>.

-Předchozí příklad ukazuje `fixed` pole bez Připnutí, které je k dispozici od verze C# 7.3.
+The  preceding example demonstrates accessing `fixed` fields without pinning, which is available starting with C# 7.3.

-Další běžné pevnou velikost pole je [bool](../../language-reference/keywords/bool.md) pole.
-Prvky v `bool` pole jsou vždy jeden bajt velikosti. `bool` pole nejsou vhodné pro vytvoření bitové pole nebo vyrovnávací paměti.
+Another common fixed-size array is the [bool](../../language-reference/keywords/bool.md) array.
+The elements in a `bool` array are always one byte in size. `bool` arrays are not appropriate for creating bit arrays or buffers.

 > [!NOTE]
-> S výjimkou paměti vytvořené využitím [stackalloc](../../language-reference/operators/stackalloc.md), kompilátor jazyka C# a common language runtime (CLR) nebude provádět žádné bezpečnostní kontroly přetečení vyrovnávací paměti.
-Stejně jako u všech nebezpečný kód, buďte opatrní.
+> Except for memory created by using [stackalloc](../../language-reference/operators/stackalloc.md), the C# compiler and the common language runtime (CLR) do not perform any security buffer overrun checks.
+As with all unsafe code, use caution.

-Nezabezpečené vyrovnávací paměti se liší od pravidelných polí následujícími způsoby:
+Unsafe buffers differ from regular arrays in the following ways:

-- Nezabezpečené vyrovnávací paměti lze použít pouze v nezabezpečeném kontextu.
+- You can only use unsafe buffers in an unsafe context.
-- Nezabezpečené vyrovnávací paměti jsou vždy vektorů nebo jednorozměrná pole.
+- Unsafe buffers are always vectors, or one-dimensional arrays.
-- Deklarace pole by měla obsahovat počet, jako například `char id[8]`.
-Nemůžete použít `char id[]`.
+- The declaration of the array should include a count, such as `char id[8]`.
+You cannot use `char id[]`.
-- Nezabezpečené vyrovnávací paměti může být pouze pole instancí struktur v nezabezpečeném kontextu.
+- Unsafe buffers can only be instance fields of structs in an unsafe context.

 ## <a name="see-also"></a>Viz také: